Kerbas-ad-astra/CommNet-Relays/README.md

 	* Adjusted facility requirements to suppress random failures when entering the Tracking Station.
 * 02017 09 04 (2.0.2): De-Proliferation
 	* Added 'maxSimultaneous' values for all contracts.
+* 02019 01 13 (2.1.0): Global Coverage
+	* Added support for localization (so the minimum KSP version supported is now 1.3.0).
+Added 'title' field to agent to reduce log spam.

 ##Roadmap

-Add support for KSP localization system.

-As my schedule permits, I'll get this mod released on CurseForge and CKAN in the near future.
+As my schedule permits, I'll get this mod released on CurseForge and CKAN.

 If you have other suggestions, please bring them up in the [**KSP forum thread**](http://forum.kerbalspaceprogram.com/threads/129704-1-0-2-4-Contract-Pack-CommNet-Relays-1-0-0-%282015-Jul-24%29) or raise an [**issue**](https://github.com/Kerbas-ad-astra/CommNet-Relays/issues) on the GitHub repo!